Azaze7/Azaze7/README.md

 ## 💽 Course Work

-As I am currently a Senior, I have only **four** more classes to go before my graduation.
+I am currently a Senior, with only **four** more courses before my graduation.

-However, here are my last *ten completed courses,* showing what I am now capable of.
+Here are my ***ten*** most recent completed courses, all of which are relevant to my degree plan:

 🧑🏽‍💻Software Engineering Requirements 1.
 [CS 4310].